UURAGE/ScenarioReasoner/README.md

 ## Usage

-The reasoner accepts requests with a JSON encoded body based on one of the [input JSON schemas](doc/schemas) and sends responses based on the [output JSON schemas](doc/schemas).

 * For client-side use: please see the [Client-side Reasoner Demo](https://github.com/UURAGE/ClientSideReasonerDemo).
-* For server-side use: send HTTP Requests targeting the CGI executable on the server.
+* For server-side use: send HTTP requests targeting the CGI executable on the server.
 * For development: we recommend the [Client-side Reasoner Demo](https://github.com/UURAGE/ClientSideReasonerDemo).

+### Reasoner

+The Reasoner accepts HTTP requests (both POST and GET) with a JSON-encoded parameter `input` based on one of the [input JSON schemas](doc/schemas) and sends responses based on the [output JSON schemas](doc/schemas).